firedrakeproject/Irksome/docs/source/index.rst

 Getting started
 ===============

-Irksome assumes you have a working Firedrake installation.
-Within your Firedrake virtual environment, you can just clone the repository and ``pip install -e .`` within the top-level directory.
-In the near future, we will have Irksome available as part of the Firedrake installation/updating mechanism so that
+Irksome requires `Firedrake <https://www.firedrakeproject.org/>`__, if you have an existing Firedrake installation, you can add Irksome to it with ``firedrake-update --install irksome``.
+If you would like a fresh installation including Irksome, use ``firedrake-install --install irksome``.
+Alternately you can clone the repository and ``pip install -e .`` into the Firedrake virtual environment.
-``firedrake-install --install irksome`` or ``firedrake-update --install irksome`` will download and install it for you.

 Tutorials
 =========